 The Company records its compensation expense associated with stock options and other forms of equity compensation based on their fair value at the date of grant using the Black-Scholes-Merton option pricing model.
 Stock-based compensation includes amortization related to stock option awards based on the estimated grant date fair value.
 Stock-based compensation expense related to stock options includes an estimate for forfeitures and the portion that is ultimately expected to vest is recognized ratably over the vesting period of the option.
 In addition, the Company records expense related to RSUs granted based on the fair value of those awards on the grant date.
 The fair value related to the RSUs is amortized to expense over the vesting term of those awards.
 Stock-based compensation expense related to RSUs includes an estimate for forfeitures and the portion expected to vest is recognized ratably over the requisite service period.
-The expected forfeiture rate of all equity based compensation is based on observed historical patterns of the Company's employees and is estimated to be 8.75%, 8.75% and 11.2% annually for each of the years ended December 31, 2015, 2014 and 2013, respectively.
+The expected forfeiture rate of all equity based compensation is based on observed historical patterns of the Company's employees and is estimated to be 8.75% annually for each of the years ended December 31, 2016, 2015 and 2014.